-This upperclassman course will introduce students to the awesome world of FILM photography!
+This course will introduce students to the awesome world of FILM photography- also known as darkroom, vintage, or analog photography.
 Shooting film is an incredible experience and becoming very popular!
 Film photos are difficult to simulate with digital cameras.
-So developing your own film, making negatives, producing prints, and seeing how they turned out is so exciting!
+Developing your own film, making negatives, producing prints, and seeing how they turned out is so exciting!
 Plus, a lot of photography concepts became clearer as you learn more about film.
 Shoot your first roll of film, learn to digitize your images, and have a blast experimenting with a variety of fun vintage cameras- including Polaroid & fancy pinhole cameras.
 You will learn the science & art of photography along with the differences & similarities between film & digital.
 This class is perfect for beginners who want to take amazing photos AND those looking to expand their photo knowledge.
 It's a perfect class for those who are artists and those interested in science.
-Cameras are provided; plus, you can take the digital-focused Photo 1 or 2 Class along with this Film Photo class in the same year!
+NO prerequisites, NO fees, and cameras are provided.
+Plus, you can take Photo 1 or Photo 2 Class along with this Film Photo class in the same year! also known as darkroom, vintage, or analog photography.